 The authors would like to thank the members of these organisations for their contribution and cooperation as together we seek to increase the availability of medicines to beneficiaries.
-Many individual colleagues gave freely of their time for interviews and to engage in focus group discussion for this work, we thank you for your contribution.
+Many colleagues offered their time for interviews and to engage in focus group discussions; we thank you for your contribution.